Efficient Computation of Sparse and Robust Maximum Association Estimators: Introduction

 The high-dimensional case, when more variables than observations are present, is another scenario where the sample covariance matrix performs poorly.
 This can be addressed by regularizing the covariance matrix as in the penalized matrix decomposition (PMD) method of \citet{Witten2009}, where the relationship between the singular value decomposition (SVD) and the Frobenius norm is exploited and optimization is done via a soft-thresholded power method. \citet{Chen2013} develop a canonical pair model and a sparse power algorithm combined with iterative thresholding is applied to estimate the precision matrices.
-The \emph{alternating regression approach} \citep{Waaijenborg2008, Wilms2015a} avoids the computation of covariance matrices and considers problem~(\ref{eq:cancor_def}) from a predictive point of view. \citet{Wilms2015a} derive sparse directions by applying sparsity-inducing regression estimators like the least absolute shrinkage and selection operator (LASSO) \citep{Tibshirani1996} or its robustification, sparse least trimmed squares (sparseLTS), introduced by \citet{Alfons2013}. \citet{Gu2020} combine the alternating regression approach with an alternating direction method of multipliers (ADMM) algorithm for an $L1$ penalized setting, and \citet{Shu2020} describe a CCA method suitable for high-dimensional data based on methods identifying common and distinctive components such as joint and individual variation explained (JIVE) or simultaneous component analysis with rotation to common and distinctive components (DISCO-SCA).
+The \emph{alternating regression approach} \citep{Waaijenborg2008, Wilms2015a} avoids the computation of covariance matrices and considers problem~(\ref{eq:cancor_def}) from a predictive point of view. \citet{Wilms2015a} derive sparse directions by applying sparsity-inducing regression estimators like the least absolute shrinkage and selection operator (LASSO) \citep{Tibshirani1996} or its robustification, sparse least trimmed squares (sparseLTS), introduced by \citet{Alfons2013}. \citet{Gu2020} combine the alternating regression approach with an alternating direction method of multipliers (ADMM) algorithm for an $L1$ penalized setting, and \citet{Gao2017} propose an adaptive estimation method in the high-dimensional setting, which is numerically solved by an ADMM algorithm. \citet{Shu2020} describe a CCA method suitable for high-dimensional data based on methods identifying common and distinctive components such as joint and individual variation explained (JIVE) or simultaneous component analysis with rotation to common and distinctive components (DISCO-SCA).